erikalvar/erikalvar/README.md

   <h3>Developer • Musician</h3>
 </div>

-- 💻 I’m currently working as a fulltime TA for Actualize Coding Bootcamp
+- 📝 I’m currently working as a fulltime TA for Actualize Coding Bootcamp
-- 📰 I’m looking for a job in fullstack or backend development
+- 💻 I’m looking for a job in fullstack or backend development
-- 💬 I’m interested in talking to and meeting as many coders as I can
+- 👋 I’m interested in talking to and meeting as many coders as I can
 - 🗄 My portfolio is at [https://erikalvar.com/](https://erikalvar.com/)
-- 🪕 Ask me about bluegrass music
+- 🪕 I play about bluegrass music

 <p align="center">
 <a href="https://twitter.com/erikalvarmusic" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/twitter.svg" alt="erikalvarmusic" height="30" width="30" /></a>